construction bulldozer overhead shot

 Pre-Planning Reduces Risks

-Posting an EEO policy statement at your job site will already met one specification, and every contractor has on-the-job training, so it’s a short extra step for contractors to make sure they are documenting women and minority participation.
+Posting an EEO policy statement at your job site will already meet one specification, and every contractor has on-the-job training, so it’s a short extra step for contractors to make sure they are documenting women and minority participation.
 Measures like this will comprise, in part, the “good faith efforts” that add up to compliance.
-To ensure that covered contractors cover themselves, however, they should include affirmative action items in the yearly calendar.
-This would include, for example, scheduling an annual meeting with managers to discuss affirmative action programs.
-Further, documentation of affirmative-action compliance should be kept in a centralized location as you complete compliance actions.
-Rather than seeing the requirements as various hoops to jump through, contractors will do better to view the 16 steps as an outline for an affirmative-action plan that will keep them free from violations year after year.

 State and Local Regulations

-Most states and many municipalities have similar affirmative-action requirements; however, some agencies may even have additional considerations.
-A contractor who is in complete compliance at the federal level, cannot assume that the same affirmative-action plan will therefore comply with state or local requirements.
 Cleveland, Ohio, for example, passed a controversial law mandating that on construction projects for which the city invests more than $100,000, at least 20 percent of the jobs must go to Cleveland residents.
-Projects that involve state and federal money were called into question, and federal regulators claimed the 20-percent law violates federal “regulations that prohibit the use of local hiring preferences.”[2]
+Projects that involve state and federal money were called into question, and federal regulators claimed the 20 percent law violates federal “regulations that prohibit the use of local hiring preferences.”[2]
 Cleveland made its case to Ohio officials, who eventually changed their ruling in favor of the local law.

-Access to state and local compliance agency Web sites is the single best way to stay current on regulation changes and filing requirements.
+Access to state and local compliance agency websites is the single best way to stay current on regulation changes and filing requirements.
 Some agencies, such as Ohio’s Construction Compliance Unit, request that all forms be submitted electronically through their Web sites.

 Managing Compliance Records